W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/ii-the-ego-and-false-autonomy/index.md

 The ego literally lives by comparisons.
 ²Equality is beyond the-ego’s grasp, and charity becomes impossible.
 ³The ego never gives out of abundance, because the ego was made as a substitute for abundance.
-⁴That is why the concept of ‘getting’ arose in the ego’s thought system.
+⁴That is why the concept of “getting’ arose in the ego’s thought system.
-⁵Appetites are ‘getting’ mechanisms, representing the ego’s need to confirm the-ego’s-self.
+⁵Appetites are “getting’ mechanisms, representing the ego’s need to confirm the-ego’s-self.
-⁶Appetites are getting mechanisms is as true of body appetites, as appetites are getting mechanisms is true of the so-called ‘higher ego needs’.
+⁶Appetites are getting mechanisms is as true of body appetites, as appetites are getting mechanisms is true of the so-called “higher ego needs’.
 ⁷Body appetites are not physical in origin.
 ⁸The ego regards the body as the-ego’s home, and tries to satisfy the-ego’s-self through the body.
 ⁹But the idea that satisfying the ego through the body is possible, is a decision of the mind; mind has become completely confused about what is really possible.